ibrahimferel/MCI2026_Task2_Kelompok1/README.md

 ## Spark Processing

-Script `process_task2_spark.py` menggunakan Apache Spark untuk memproses seluruh file Parquet di Data Lake secara paralel dan menghasilkan 4 analytics table.
+The `process_task2_spark.py` script uses Apache Spark to process all Parquet files in the Data Lake in parallel and produce 4 analytics tables.

 #### Workflow